sensu/sensu-go-workshop/README.md

 $ sensuctl create -f manifests/checks/helloworld.yaml
 ```

-For reference, here is an example asset definition
+For reference, this is what an asset definition looks like:

 ```yaml
 ---